jesusch10/perturbseq_analysis/README.md

 It executes all functions of `perturbseq_analysis.py` with data recovered from the study 'Massively parallel phenotyping of coding variants in cancer with Perturb-seq' (https://doi.org/10.1038/s41587-021-01160-7).
 All expected outputs are saved in `example*/results/` folder, except AnnData objects from checkpoints (too big).
-All expected outputs are saved in `./results/` folder, except AnnData/dict objects from checkpoints (∼3GB).
+All expected outputs are saved in `./results/` folder, except AnnData objects from checkpoints (∼3GB).

 # Requirements